PowerShell/JEA/JEA Guide.md

 ### [Optional] Enable PowerShell Module Logging
 This enables logging for all PowerShell actions on your system.
 You don’t need to enable this for JEA to work, but it will be useful in the [Reporting on JEA](## Reporting on JEA) section.

-STEP 1: Open the local group policy editor.
+STEP 1: Open the local group policy editor

 STEP 2: Navigate to "Computer Configuration\Administrative Templates\Windows Components\Windows PowerShell"

 STEP 3: Double Click on "Turn on Module Logging"

 STEP 4: Click "Enabled"

-STEP 5: In the Options section, click on "Show" next to Module Names STEP 6: Type "*" in the pop up window.
-This means PowerShell will log commands from all modules.
+STEP 5: In the Options section, click on "Show" next to Module Names

+STEP 6: Type "*" in the pop up window.
+This means PowerShell will log commands from all modules

-STEP 7: Click OK and apply the policy.
+STEP 7: Click OK and apply the policy

 Note: you can also enable system-wide PowerShell transcription through Group Policy.